pingcap/docs-tidb-operator/en/migrate-tidb-to-kubernetes.md

 Remove all TiKV nodes of the source cluster:

-- If the source cluster is deployed using TiUP, refer to [Scale in a TiKV cluster](https://docs.pingcap.com/tidb/stable/scale-tidb-using-tiup#scale-in-a-tidbpdtikv-cluster).
+- If the source cluster is deployed using TiUP, refer to [Scale in a TiDB/PD/TiKV cluster](https://docs.pingcap.com/tidb/stable/scale-tidb-using-tiup#scale-in-a-tidbpdtikv-cluster).

 - If the source cluster is deployed using TiDB Ansible, refer to [Decrease the capacity of a TiKV node](https://docs.pingcap.com/tidb/stable/scale-tidb-using-ansible#decrease-the-capacity-of-a-tikv-node).